The Documentary Film Project

 _________________________________

-Vegetarianism- the early years
+Vegetarianism- William and Louisa May Alcott and the early years

 Homeopathy- an alternative paradigm, and a threat to the medical monopoly

-The Amazing Arnold Ehret
+The Amazing Arnold Ehret and his Mucusless Healing Diet

 Episode 3